 Day by Day

 Nestled on the east side of Mt.
-Desert Island, Bar Harbor has welcomed visitors for over a 100 years.
+Desert Island, Bar Harbor has welcomed visitors for over 100 years.
 Explore Mt.
 Desert Street, a national historic district, and be amazed by the beauty of the homes of the rich and famous.
 Join a shore excursion to Acadia National Park and witness breathtaking vistas and abundant wildlife in an unspoiled habitat.
 Later, admire the working waterfront which marks the beginning of the Shore Path, an enticing stroll along the front lawns of some of Bar Harbor’s biggest “cottages.”

 Established in 1753, Lunenburg was the first British Colonial settlement in Nova Scotia and remains one of Nova Scotia’s most historic and appealing villages.
 Many of its downtown buildings possess a distinctive style with ornamental brackets and towers which compliment their brightly painted designs.
 A growing number of art galleries and crafts shops also make for a rewarding browsing experience.
 The breath-taking Lunenburg waterfront is the home of the world-class Fisheries Museum of the Atlantic, with aquarium exhibits and a replica of the Bluenose, Canada’s most- recognized and most-storied ship.